asmohr714/Simple-js-App/README.md

 # Objective:

-To build a small web application with HTML, CSS, and JavaScript that loads data from an external API and enables the viewing of data points in detail.
+To build a small web application with HTML, CSS, and JavaScript that 1. loads data from an external API 2. enables the viewing of data points in detail 3. shows a modal of the data points